-Citizen movement campaigns to curb 'social detectives'
+Citizen movement campaigns to curb social detectives

 ‘Trespassing on privacy’

-Few issues provoke such strong reactions as welfare fraud.
+As for why this issue, few other provoke such strong reactions as welfare fraud.
 The new regulation, which came in response to criticism from the European Court of Human Rights in 2016, will give private detectives hired by social insurance bodies the right to follow, and record, welfare recipients anywhere in the public space.

 Most controversially, they will be able to use technology such as GPS devices, which activists say could open the possibility of drones being used to snoop on people (though a judge’s permission may be required for going this far).